Mholscher/debtors/doc/source/Processpayment.rst

 When (part of) an amount is used to pay a bill, an assigned amount is created for the amount used and the source.
 Assigned amounts are only created if a bill can be paid in full; we do not assign amounts to partially pay a bill.

-If an assignment is to another "payment" which is manually input, we can assign part of an amount.
+If an assignment is to another "payment" which is manually input, we can assign to part of an amount.
 The new amount constructed may be coming from more than one source.
 It would be limiting to not allow that.

+*   a client pays 34 Euro to a bill for 44 Euro

+*   after a while he pays the missing 10 Euro

+*   we create an amount of 44 Euro from the 2 amounts, which makes it possible to pay the bill

 When a bill can be paid in full, but the amount was greater than the amount due on the bill, a remainder of the payment is still usable to assign to another bill or even bills.
 This looks as follows: